Kiwoito Africa Safaris

 Hiking Time: 3-4 hours

-We depart Moshi for Londorossi Gate, which takes about 4 hours, where you will complete entry formalities.
-Then drive to the Lemosho trailhead.
-Upon arrival at the trailhead, we begin hiking through undisturbed forest which winds to the first campsite.
+We depart from Moshi for Londorossi Gate, which takes approximately 4 hours, where you will complete entry formalities.
+Then, drive to the Lemosho Trailhead.
+After arriving at the trailhead, we begin hiking through undisturbed forest to the first campsite.

 Day 2: Mti Mkubwa to Shira 1 Camp